-If you live within our practice area you (click on the map opposite for a larger version) are welcome to register with us and our reception staff will be happy to guide you through the procedure.
+If you live within our practice boundary you are welcome to register with us and our reception staff will be happy to guide you through the procedure.

-You will need to complete and return a registration form (GMS1) and a health questionnaire.
-Online pre-registration versions can be found below
+Please complete and return a registration form (GMS1) and a health questionnaire.
+Online versions can be found below.

 These forms provide useful information whilst we wait for your medical records to arrive from your previous doctor.
 Sometimes it can take a considerable time for us to receive your medical records.

 When you come to the surgery you will be asked to sign this form to confirm that the details are correct.